Picking the right salon management software is crucial.

 Square Appointments POS

-Square has a menu of hardware that you can purchase to streamline your checkout process.
+Square has a full menu of hardware that you can purchase to streamline your checkout process.
 They all have the modern and minimalistic design that you experience across all Square products.

 In fact, Square is also one of my recommended POS system as you can read in my review of the best POS systems for salons & spas.